 These optimizations are vital for making models with local LLMs and 1M context window capabilities feasible.
 The Transformer architecture itself, introduced in the seminal paper “Attention Is All You Need,” laid the groundwork for these advancements.

-Positional Encoding Improvements
+Positional Encoding Improvements for Extended Sequences

 - Rotary Positional Embeddings (RoPE): Implemented in models like Llama, RoPE integrates relative positional information by rotating embeddings.
 It demonstrates superior extrapolation capabilities to longer sequences, as described in the paper introducing RoPE (Su et al., 2021).